 When you're volunteering for a semester in a new country, it's really important that you take the time to learn about the food.
 They will have foods you are completely unfamiliar with, foods that are familiar to you, but prepared in ways you've never seen and foods that you are familiar with.
 The food is a definite part of this adventure of diving right in and experiencing lots of new and unfamiliar things.

 We suggest doing a quick search to figure out what the cuisine is like in your country.
-In China, plan on lots of rice, noodles, and things like chicken, pork and fish.
 In the Caribbean, plan on eating lots of beans and plantains.
 Headed to Eastern Europe?
 Things like potatoes and root veggies are going to be a classic you'll get used to.

 ILP Volunteers will also get access to a city page all about their city, which includes pictures and a mini description of what you'll be eating for breakfast, lunch and dinner.
 We also have information about familiar foods you can find in your city and ones that you may want to bring from home.
 Oh, and there is also a list of familiar restaurants from home that can be found in country (like if your city has a Starbucks or a McDonalds).
 Handy, right?

 Some Helpful Tips For Adjusting To A New Cuisine

 While the beginning of your semester abroad is usually the hardest when it comes to adjusting to life abroad, these steps can help.

 Just Embrace It